-We reviewed the top 5 Medicare Advantage Special Needs Plans (SNPs) available in Navajo County, Arizona.
+We reviewed the top 5 Medicare Advantage Special Needs Plans (SNPs) available in Navajo County, Arizona (2024 plans will be available in early October.
+Sign-up for notification HERE).
 This is what we learned:

 - Medicare rated 60% of all SNPs in Navajo County 4 stars or higher.

 NOTE: 2024 Medicare plan information will be available in early October.
 Sign-up for notification HERE.

 |Wellcare Dual Liberty||D-SNP||$17||HMO||$505|

 Medicare Advantage Special Needs Plans, also called SNPs, are the private health insurance alternative to Original Medicare for people with special financial, health, and institutional care needs.
 There are 5 SNPs available in Navajo County, and coverage is provided under strict Medicare regulations and oversight.